-Reilly is currently awaiting her PhD Viva at the University of East Anglia.
-Her doctrinal research uses innovative empirical methods to evaluate the long term impact of international Twitter campaigns on domestic women’s rights in seven countries around the world.
+Reilly’s PhD from the University of East Anglia used innovative empirical methods to evaluate the long-term impact of international Twitter campaigns on domestic women’s rights in seven countries around the world.
 Her work cuts across international human rights law, international relations, and women’s rights.
 Reilly also holds a Juris Doctor from New York University School of Law where she was an International Law and Human Rights Fellow at the Center for Human Rights and Global Justice, and a Masters in Public Health from Columbia University.